-A tiny house is typically categorized as anything under 56 square meters, though many come in at less than half that figure.
+A tiny house is typically categorised as anything under 56 metres squared, though many come in at less than half that figure.
 While size doesn’t automatically equate to lower costs, it’s generally a good rule of thumb.
 A traditional house might use 30 kWh per day — with a tiny home, it’s probably more like 16 kWhs.

 Powering an entire tiny house using solar energy sounds straightforward, but in reality, it is relatively complex and time-consuming in the early stages.
 To get everything right, you’ll need plenty of additional equipment apart from the solar panels, including batteries, control panels, an inverter, and breakers.